JudeSarpong/JudeSarpong/README.md

 - 👀 I’m interested in Mobile Apps development.
 - 🌱 Flutter, Databases, UI/UX and Android Studio.
 - 💞️ I’m looking forward to learn more on this platform to be the best I can.
-- 📫 You can reach me through email using judesarpong6@gmail.com
+- 📫 You can reach me via email using judesarpong6@gmail.com

 <!---
 JudeSarpong/JudeSarpong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.